mohanrex/truckish-fdi/README.md

 You can also improve this application by implementing creative additional functionalities on your own.

 ### Phase I
-- Implement a login page
 - Implement a home page which will show all the Football Stadiums in a card based view.
-This card should have an image, name, 25 letters of description and address
+This card should have an image, name and 25 letters of description
-- Implement a logout functionality
+- When a user clicks the stadium name, the detailed page of the stadium needs to be shown.
+- Detailed page needs to show Name, address, full description and image.
+- Detailed page should show a map in which the location of the stadium should be marked and shown
+- Detailed page should also contain weather information of that place by using any opensource Weather API providers.

 ### Phase II
-- When a user clicks the stadium name, the detailed page of the stadium needs to be shown.
-- Detailed page needs to show Name, full description and image.
-- It should show a map in which the location of the stadium should be marked and shown
-- This page should also contain weather information of that place by using Weather API.

-### Phase III
-- Implement a Register/signup page.
 - Implement a form which will allow the user to add more stadiums.
+- Proper validations needs to be done
 - Form should collect all the information

+Clone this repository and start developing in it.
+Commit as often.